Sometimes you just feel knocked off your feet by a big life change — maybe after the death of a parent, a divorce, or losing your job at mid-life.

 It’s enough to make you question everything.
 You can feel lost for a while, wondering anew who you are and what is your purpose?

 I’m a better person on the other side of loss, but it’s not as simple as “When one door closes, another door opens.”
-Because the missing line there is, “it’s hell in the hallway.”
+Because the missing line is, “it’s hell in the hallway.”

-My Story of Grief and Transition
+My Story of Loss and Transition

 After my father died suddenly when I was 33, I was a bit thrown for at least a year.
 Most people my age had not been around death at all.
 My friends couldn’t relate to what I was feeling.
 I can see today that it was a spiritual journey I was on, and part of the stress of it was that people didn’t get me.